-The National Research Council Institute for Information Technology (NRC-IIT) with labs in three Canadian provinces led from Fredericton, undertakes research in three strategic directions of information and communications technology: Knowledge from Data; People-Oriented Systems; e-Business.
+The National Research Council Institute for Information Technology (NRC-IIT), headquartered in Fredericton and operating labs in three Canadian provinces, engages in research in three key information and communications technology areas: Data-derived Knowledge, People-Centric Systems, and e-Business.

-NRC-IIT conducts scientific research, develops technology, creates knowledge and supports innovation.
-Through Information Technology R & D, they have a beneficial and profound impact on Canadian society.
+NRC-IIT undertakes scientific research, technology development, knowledge creation, and innovation support.
+Through Information Technology Research & Development, they create a positive and significant influence on Canadian society.

-In Fredericton, NRC-IIT – e-Business is situated on the campus of the University of New Brunswick (UNB).
-The Institute’s research areas include: 3D Imaging, Modeling and Visualization; Interactive Information; Knowledge Discovery; Natural Language Processing; Human Computer Interaction; Intelligent Internet Applications; and Learning & Collaborative Tehnologies.
+In Fredericton, the NRC-IIT e-Business division is located on the University of New Brunswick (UNB) campus.
+The institute’s research disciplines encompass 3D Imaging, Modeling and Visualization; Interactive Information; Knowledge Discovery; Natural Language Processing; Human-Computer Interaction; Intelligent Internet Applications; and Learning & Collaborative Technologies.

-It has built a solid industry outreach capacity.
-An entire floor of the Fredericton lab is devoted to an Industrial Partnership Facility, a business accelerator that offers companies state-of-the-art technical facilities and the chance to interact with NRC researchers.
+The institute has also established a robust industry outreach capability.
+An entire floor of the Fredericton lab is dedicated to the Industrial Partnership Facility, a business accelerator that provides companies with access to cutting-edge technical facilities and opportunities to collaborate with NRC researchers.